 - Your identity provider may ask if you want to sign the SAML assertion, the SAML response, or both.
 Dropbox requires the SAML response to be signed.
 You can choose signed or unsigned for the SAML assertion.

 What's an X.509 certificate?

 An X.509 certificate is a security certificate that's used to verify your identity.
 It usually comes from your identity provider.
-It can come in a variety of formats, but Dropbox only accepts the .pem format.
+It can come in a variety of formats, but Dropbox only accepts the .pem, .cer, or .crt formats.
 Below is a sample of an encoded certificate:

 What's the difference between optional mode and required mode?